deakjahn/flutter_theming_howto/README.md

 navigation elements, or shows an unsightly flicker during app startup.
 Or, if it does most everything correctly, it doesn't allow for simple, easy specification of the main and accent colors.

-So, let me introduce my solution that I built up during many years of flutter development and now I copy from app to app when I need to start a new one.
+So, let me introduce my solution that I built up during many years of Flutter development and now I copy from app to app when I need to start a new one.
 It will span a few classes for sure, still, I think, when all is coming together, it's relatively simple for what it can accomplish and it really offers all the necessary features while it still remains straightforward to customize.